PoloMag/paper-magnetic-profiles/README.md

 - Particle diameter of 350 um
 - Regenerators with three layers, with Curie temperatures of {273, 283, 290} K and respective length fractions of {20, 20, 60} % of the regenerator length

+In addition to the canonical `Ramp.txt`, there are also files entitled `Ramp-BmaxXXXXmT.txt`, with results with the maximum field fixed at the value indicated by `XXXX` (e.g. 1200 mT = 1.2 T).

+### Common parameters for `Ramp-varH.txt`

+This dataset contains simulations of the ramp magnetic profile with varying regenerator height.
+The following parameters are fixed:

+- Regenerator width of 30 mm
+- Magnetization fraction of 70 % (considering both high and low field plateaus)
+- Blow fraction identical to the magnetization fraction

 ### Columns

 The columns name for the `Instantaneous.txt` and `Instantaneous-varH.txt` datasets are as follows (the units are indicated between square brackets):

 * `f[Hz]`: AMR cycle frequency
+* `H[mm]`: regenerator height
 * `H_max[T]`: maximum applied field (actually is $\mu_0 H$, where $\mu_0$ is the magnetic permeability of free space)
 * `H_min[T]`: minimum applied field
 * `F_B[%]`: blow fraction